 Eric Howell, MBA, BS, BFA

 Kimberly graduated from MTIC in 2003 and has been practicing massage for 14 years.
-She uses an integrative approach to massage and her unique style includes Swedish, Deep tissue, Neuromuscular, Mayan Abdominal massage, Lymphatic Drainage, Hot Stone, Gua Sha, Cupping, Cranial Sacral Therapy, Thai massage, and a spiritual healing style to each session.
+She uses an integrative approach to massage and her unique style includes Swedish, Deep Tissue, Neuromuscular, Mayan Abdominal massage, Lymphatic Drainage, Hot Stone, Gua Sha, Cupping, Craniosacral Therapy, Thai massage, and a spiritual healing style to each session.
 She uses an intuitive approach to help gently unwind the tissue and bring the body closer to balance.

 Larken graduated from Colorado School of Healing Arts and has been practicing massage for 5 years.
 She also has a background in Kinesiology which sparked her interest in the human body and anatomy.
 Larken uses a very integrative approach to her massage sessions mixing Swedish Massage, Thai Massage, Sports Massage, Lymphatic Drainage and sometimes Ashiatsu.
 She has been teaching on and off for over 10 years in other fields but now is excited to share her passion for massage with students at DIMS!